nmmiklos/broadband_gps_logger/README.md

-Broadband GPS logger, using NMEA format.
-Logs to a csv file, which you can upload to sites like gpsvisualizer.com Logger2 is only hungarian for now, logger is a previous semi-working attempt at gps based tracking, which is available in english and hungarian.
+Broadband GPS logger, using NMEA format (MBIM compatible).
+Logs to a csv file, which you can upload to sites like gpsvisualizer.com
+Logger2 is only hungarian for now, logger is a previous semi-working attempt at gps based tracking, which is available in english and hungarian.

 made and tested on: